What people don’t often talk about, however, are the amazing Korean drinks!

 Like Korean meals and Korean snacks, Korean drinks are all insanely interesting and wildly different from one another and from drinks that are popular in most other countries.
-Whether you’re looking for something warm, something sweet, or something that’ll fill you up, read through our list below to figure out which Korean drink is perfect for you!
+Whether you’re looking for something warm, something sweet, or something that’ll fill you up, read through our list to satiate your thirst for Korean culture!

 Korean Drink #1: Banana Milk (바나나맛 우유 | bananamat uyu)

 Banana milk is one of the most popular beverages on this list by far – nearly one million bottles of banana milk are sold per day in South Korea!
 While it sounds kind of boring in theory (it truly is just banana-flavored milk), something about the combination of sweet and savory notes in this Korean drink have ensured it has risen to popularity very quickly.